-For example, the reduction of value-added tax rate enforced on May 1 of 2018 for industries, such as manufacturing industry, transportation, and basic communication services, and agricultural products, etc., was announced in March 28 of the same year.
+For example, the reduction of value-added tax rate enforced on May 1, 2018 for industries, such as manufacturing industry, transportation, and basic communication services, and agricultural products, etc., was announced in March 28 of the same year.
 There was only approximately 1 month between the announcement and the enforcement.
-Furthermore, the increase of the refund rate for export value-added tax enforced on September 15 of 2018 targeting 397 items, including integrated circuit and books, was announced on September 5 of the same year.
+Furthermore, the increase of the refund rate for export value-added tax enforced on September 15, 2018, targeting 397 items, including integrated circuit and books, was announced on September 5 of the same year.
 There were only 10 days between the announcement and the enforcement.
 While this short period has been improved compared to before, it is still difficult for companies to respond to policy changes with sufficient time.

 As such sudden changes in the regulations and measures undermine business predictability and could produce a serious impact on corporate management, there is growing awareness of this issue as an investment risk.
-Japan raised this issue in the past Japan-China Economic Partnership Consultation.
 Japan believes that China's economic and trade policies should be conducted in ways to secure transparency and predictability.

-As many as 4 tax rate adjustments, including the above, were made during the 2 years of 2018 and 2019.
+As many as four tax rate adjustments, including the above, were made during the two years of 2018 and 2019.
 Because reimbursement of indirect taxes is not deemed to be a subsidy under the Agreement on Subsidies and Countervailing Measures (ASCM), a refund of the value-added tax does not formally violate the ASCM.
 Because the refund rate has frequently been adjusted as described above, however, it could be argued that in actuality the VAT is arbitrarily controlled as part of industrial policies.
 Arbitrary control of the VAT is not consistent with the spirit of the ASCM Agreement, or the destination principle (which provides that the destination country, where the final consumers reside, has the right to tax), and can possibly be challenged under the ASCM as being in reality export subsidies.